ceccec/rich_text_extraction/docs/documentation.markdown

 This project is licensed under the MIT License - see the [LICENSE.txt](https://github.com/ceccec/rich_text_extraction/blob/main/LICENSE.txt) file for details.

+## Deployment

+### Deploying to GitHub Pages

+1. Push all changes to the `main` branch.
+2. In your repository settings, go to **Pages** and set the source to the `/docs` folder on `main`.
+3. Visit your site at `https://yourusername.github.io/yourrepo/`.

+### Custom Domain

+- Add your custom domain in the Pages settings and create a `CNAME` file in `docs/`.
+- Update your DNS provider to point to GitHub Pages.
+- Enable **Enforce HTTPS** in the Pages settings.

+### Continuous Deployment & PWA Audits

+- Every push to `main` triggers a GitHub Actions workflow that runs a Lighthouse PWA audit.
+- The audit report is available in the Actions tab as an artifact.

+### Testing & Verification

+- See [testing.md](testing.md) for a full checklist and troubleshooting guide.

 ---

 **RichTextExtraction** - Professional rich text extraction for Ruby and Rails applications. 🚀